have noticed as well…

 How you like to keep in touch, your budget, and even personal design preferences will change what you consider ideal.

-This is why we make multiple recommendations and suggestions based on mobile features, prices, and unique characteristics.
+This is why we make multiple recommendations and suggestions based on phone features , prices, and unique characteristics.

-If you’ve got a favourite flip phone, or you’ve made the switch from smartphones to a more simple flip option, let us know how it went in the comments below!
+If you’ve got a favorite flip phone, or you’ve made the switch from smartphones to a more simple flip phone option, let us know how it went in the comments below!

 We want more people to live a bit more and worry a little less — and this seems like a great way to calm the chaos.

 If you're looking for additional options, be sure to check the

 Best Basic Phones of 2020 roundup.
 It includes some great candy bar phone options as well as some great retro reboots that are sure to scratch that nostalgic itch.